mkner/robo-time/docs/timing.rst

 .. py:mod:
 .. py:mod:: py_mod

 | The most frequently used timing delay functions.
-These are
-| standalone versions.
-Some are also available on the
+These are standalone versions.
-| various clock interfaces but are decoupled here for more
+| Some are also available on the various clock interfaces but are decoupled here
-| lightweight, streamlined inline requirements.
-For accurate timing
+| for more lightweight, streamlined inline requirements.
+For accurate and precise
-| only delay(...) and delayMicros(...) are recommended.
-The others
+| timing only delay(...) and delayMicros(...) are recommended.
+The other versions
 | are for testing and comparative purposes only.